Louisiana Creole people: Africans in Louisiana

-Inability to find labor was the most pressing issue in Louisiana.
-In 1717, John Law, the French Comptroller General of Finances, decided to import African slaves into Louisiana.
+Labor shortages were the most pressing issue in Louisiana.
+In 1717, John Law, the French Comptroller General of Finances, decided to import African slaves there.
 His objective was to develop the plantation economy of Lower Louisiana.
 The Royal Indies Company held a monopoly over the slave trade in the area.
-The colonists turned to sub-Saharan African slaves to make their investments in Louisiana profitable.
-In the late 1710s the transatlantic slave trade imported slaves into the colony.
-This led to the biggest shipment in 1716 where several trading ships appeared with slaves as cargo to the local residents in a one-year span.
+The colonists turned to sub-Saharan African slaves.
+The biggest year was 1716, in which several trading ships appeared with slaves in a one-year span.